... The novel is conceived as the completion

 Boston, featured toward the end of the novel,

-chapter, following Osgood to his bank.
-In this
+following Osgood to his bank.
+In this deleted

-deleted scene, it was shown how at this point
+scene, it was shown how at this point in the

-ride along with their husbands and the other
+could ride along with their husbands and the

 the deleted scene.